 Parents have to address which destinations will be the most autism-friendly from the child’s perspective as well as those from new people the family may encounter.
 They also must reconcile the needs of the autistic child with those of their “typical” siblings and themselves with the right mix of activities.
 Thankfully, with greater public awareness and empathy toward autistic children and their families, there are more resources and destinations available to help parents accomplish this perfect balancing act.

 Several resorts are committed to training their staff and getting their properties designated as an official “Autism Friendly” resort.
-TradeWinds Resort in St. Petersberg Beach, Fla., for example, received designation in November 2010 by the Center for Autism and Related Disabilities after having employees undergo its thorough training program to better meet the needs of guests who have autism and their families.
+TradeWinds Resort in St. Petersberg Beach, Florida, for example, received designation in November 2010 by the Center for Autism and Related Disabilities after having employees undergo its thorough training program to better meet the needs of guests who have autism and their families.
 TradeWinds also provides a Safety Kit, which includes outlet covers, corner cushions for tables and a hanging door alarm.

 Beaches is the first resort group in the Caribbean to offer autism-friendly kids’ camps.
 Members of its staff received initial and recurring training in a partnership arrangement with The International Board of Credentialing and Continuing Education Standards.
 Royal Caribbean, meanwhile, became the first cruise line to be certified as autism friendly in 2014.